bos/stanford-cs240h/notes/l7/laziness.md

 ~~~~

 We've introduced a universal quantifier (that `forall`) into our type
 signature.
 And we've added a `LANGUAGE` pragma!
-Whoa!
+Whoa.
+Duuude.

 Relax!
 Let's not worry about those details just yet.
 What does our
 signature seem to want to tell us?